AstraZeneca drug combination on track to fight lung cancer

 In the case of AstraZeneca's combination, 31 percent of 61 patients had adverse events rated as serious, or grade 3/4, and 18 percent had events that led to discontinuation of treatment, according to the summary of results as of Dec 4, 2014.

-A total of 31 patients were assessed for efficacy, of whom 26 percent experienced tumor shrinkage and 35 percent had stable disease.
+A total of 31 patients were assessed for efficacy, of whom 26 percent experienced tumour shrinkage and 35 percent had stable disease.

-Because immunotherapy does not work for all patients, some experts have suggested focusing on people whose tumors test positive for a likely response.
-However, many of the patients assessed in the AstraZeneca study were PD-L1 negative and three of the 10 partial responses were reported in people with negative tumors.
+Because immunotherapy does not work for all patients, some experts have suggested focusing on people whose tumours test positive for a likely response.
+However, many of the patients assessed in the AstraZeneca study were PD-L1 negative and three of the 10 partial responses were reported in people with negative tumours.

 Further data from the Phase Ib trial will be presented at the May 29 to June 2 ASCO conference in Chicago and AstraZeneca said it was increasingly confident MEDI4736's potential "as a cornerstone for combination treatments".